mohasseb99/Calculator-App/README.md

 # Calculator-App
-used java and android studio to make calculator app
+used java and android studio to make calculator app </br>
+Project Description: <a href = "Calculator Project Description.pdf">